OSHAA 30-Hours Pediatric Advanced Life Support (PALS)

 Introduction to Pediatric Advanced Life Support (2 Hours)

-• Understand the importance of Pediatric Advanced Life Support (PALS) in paediatric emergency care.
+• Understand the importance of Pediatric Advanced Life Support (PALS) in pediatric emergency care.

-• Recognise the differences between adult and paediatric resuscitation procedures.
+• Recognize differences between adult and pediatric resuscitation procedures.

 • Gain familiarity with the PALS algorithm and protocols.

-• Understand the basic principles of paediatric emergency management.
+• Learn basic principles of pediatric emergency management.

-• Learn the role of early intervention in improving paediatric patient outcomes.
+• Understand the role of early intervention in improving pediatric patient outcomes.

-• Conduct an initial paediatric assessment using the ABCDE approach.
+• Conduct an initial pediatric assessment using the ABCDE approach.

-• Recognise signs and symptoms of respiratory distress, shock, and cardiac arrest in children.
+• Recognize signs of respiratory distress, shock, and cardiac arrest in children.

-• Identify key differences in paediatric assessment compared to adults.
+• Identify key differences compared to adult assessments.

-• Develop skills in assessing and stabilising a paediatric patient in critical situations.
+• Develop skills in assessing and stabilizing critically ill pediatric patients.

 • Identify common causes of respiratory distress and failure in children.